 HOW TO STAY SAFE IN JAMAICA

-Jamaica, one of the most popular destinations in Caribbean, has declared a state of emergency in 2018 due to high levels of crime and violence around all the tourist areas in Montego Bay Area.
+Jamaica, one of the most popular destinations in the Caribbean, has declared a state of emergency in 2018 due to high levels of crime and violence around all the tourist areas in Montego Bay Area.
 There is also an ongoing threat of gang violence in some areas in Kingston, the nation`s capital city, where crime is a growing problem.
-However, Jamaica has an amazing natural abundance and it would be shame to miss exploring safe places.
+However, Jamaica has an incredible natural abundance, and it would be a shame to miss exploring safe places.
 As long as you use your common sense and you are aware of your surroundings, you will enjoy this stunning country.

 WHERE TO STAY IN OCHO RIOS JAMAICA

-Jamaica is well-known for its All-inclusive resorts.
+Jamaica is well-known for its all-inclusive resorts.
 If you are thinking about booking a holiday in Ocho Rios and you cannot make up your mind where to stay, check out our review of The CLUB Hotel RIU Ocho Rios.
-This oceanfront resort, with stunning location provides the perfect place for rest and relaxation while staying in Ochi.
+This oceanfront resort, with a stunning location, provides the perfect place for rest and relaxation while staying in Ochi.

 TIP: For those visiting Ocho Rios on a cruise ship, the hotel also offers All-inclusive Club Hotel RIU Ocho Rios DAY PASS (the day pass begins directly from the Ocho Rios cruise ship port).
 Find out more information here.

 - Smoking marihuana is very common in Jamaica and most likely will be offered to you during your stay.
 However, smoking marihuana is considered illegal in Jamaica.
 Avoid carrying and using drugs, even if it is easily available.

 - The local currency is the Jamaican dollar (J$), which does not have a fixed rate.
 It is possible to pay in USD dollars as well.